thomasfowlerFIS/devops-a-brief-history-of-virtualization/README.md

 To combat these issues and to streamline the provisioning of infrastructure to support applications, virtualization was introduced as a solution.
-The idea was to emulate hardware in software to eliminate the ramp-up time necessary to provision physical servers/machines and allow for a catalog of virtual machine images from which application teams could select for their specific
+The rationale was to emulate hardware in software to eliminate the ramp-up time necessary to provision physical servers/machines and allow for a catalog of virtual machine images from which application teams could select for their specific